Procrastination: the art of screwing up your life repeatedly for no obvious reason.

 Until they didn’t anymore.

-After college, when I decided the corporate world didn’t hold much interest for me and I’d be happier doing something on my own, my lifetime of procrastination came back to bite me in the ass.
+When I decided to start writing and publishing, my lifetime of procrastination came back to bite me.
 Up until then, I’d always had external deadlines to fear, team members and classmates schedules’ to be mindful of, teachers and bosses to impress.

 Now all I had were my self-imposed deadlines.
 The complete unbridled freedom was a disaster.
-This was me, every day:
+This was me anytime I tried to write: